neuralmidifx/neuralmidifx.github.io/docs/A1_ITP/ITP.md

 ---

 ## Overview
-Prior to running the inference on a given model, all or some of the host`s play-head information, incoming MIDI messages, and possibly parameters controlled via a graphical interface must be reformatted according to a given model`s input requirements. `ITP` thread is responsible for this task.
+Prior to running the inference on a given model, all or some of the host's play-head information, incoming MIDI messages, and possibly parameters controlled via a graphical interface must be reformatted according to a given model`s input requirements. `ITP` thread is responsible for this task.